Zig-Zag Modules: Cosheaves and K-Theory: K-theory of Zig-Zag Modules

-Linear categories don't have great gluing constructions, e.g., a vector space is not the union of proper subspaces!
-So we wouldn't expect $\Vect$ (even after restricting to injective linear maps) to be an assembler.
-Fortunately, the category of finitely generated modules for a commutative ring is an Abelian category, so we can define/compute K-theory using the work of Quillen and Waldhausen.
+The category of finitely generated modules for a commutative ring is an Abelian category, so we define/compute K-theory using the work of Quillen and Waldhausen.
 (If our ring is a field, we recover our old friend $\Vect$).
 In this section we will freely use the material of Appendix \ref{app:A}.

-\begin{lemma} Let $R$ be a commutative ring, $\cM$ the associated Waldhausen category of finitely generated modules, $X$ a (finitely, simplicially) stratified space, and $x_0 \in X$ a connected zero-dimensional stratum, i.e., a point that is a stratum.
+\begin{lemma} Let $R$ be a commutative ring, $\cM$ the associated Waldhausen category of finitely generated modules, $X$ a combinatorial manifold, and $x_0 \in X$ a connected zero-dimensional stratum, i.e., a point that is a stratum.
 The following sequence is split short exact sequence of Waldhausen categories

 where $i \colon x_0 \hookrightarrow X$ and $j \colon X \setminus x_0 \hookrightarrow X$ are the inclusion maps. \end{lemma}

 \begin{proof} The content of Lemma \ref{lem:toWald} is precisely that the three categories appearing are Waldhausen.
 We next observe that the inverse and direct image functors (in this setting) are compatible with the equivalences and cofibrations, so indeed we have a sequence of exact functors.